 As the budget report explains, the approach is based on securing the Council's sustainability through implementing our Medium-Term Financial Sustainability Strategy (MTFSS.)
 The plan makes clear that service reductions and cuts were the last resort and only considered after other options have been exhausted.

-As in previous years, some of the specific proposals taken forward at this stage could affect equality issues and protected groups.
-These specific equality issues and impacts have been - and will continue to be - explored in detailed Equality Analysis, which has informed the final decision making process.
+Some of the specific proposals taken forward at this stage could affect (direct and indirectly) equality issues and protected groups.
+And in particular, this year within a suite of complex measures we are now exploring in our Adult social care directorate.
+In all these measures, we will be consulting with affected staff and service users, exploring mitigations within detailed impact analysis before final decisions are made.

-It is also recognised that continued year on year cuts to direct services, and their back office support systems, can and does have a real impact on the response times and quality of front line public services.
+It is also recognised that continued year on year reduction in direct services, and their back office support systems, can and does have a real impact on the response times and quality of front line public services.
 These impacts, although spread across all service users and residents, will affect vulnerable people and groups more, given that many Council services are disproportionately used by them.
 The Council has been very conscious of this during the process of developing these proposals and as a consequence, reductions in staffing have been considered only as a last resort, when all other options to reduce budgets have been explored.